jan-bogaerts/mark/src/generated/mdc_double_compress.md

 - The component updates the tree based on changes to the selected text-fragment.
 - The tree is displayed with lines.
 - 'convertToTreeData' creates a tree structure with parent and child nodes based on item levels.
+# MarkdownCode > components > body > results view > results view context menu
+The results-view-context-menu is a component that wraps the Dropdown antd component.
+It requires the properties 'transformer' and 'key' to be provided.
+The dropdown's content consists of a 'more' button icon, positioned in the top-right corner of its parent with a margin of 16px.
+The menu contains options for selecting the GPT model to be used by the transformer.
+The submenu items are fetched from the GPT service's list of available models.
+The currently selected model is indicated as selected.
+When a different model is selected, the GPT service is asked to update the model name for the transformer.
+There is also an option to refresh the result by pressing a button.